 Choose a matrix (part 2)

-Unfortunately, the matrices that we showed on part 1 of this series of articles (part 2 and part 3) some times are not tall enough to fulfill all our needs.
+Unfortunately, the matrices that we showed on part 1 of this series of articles, are sometimes not tall enough to fulfill all our needs.
 After many years of searching an alternative to the conventional strips, another choice was found to be accurate and easy to obtain.

 Straight matrix strips are still being used to protect the adjacent teeth while etching and bonding.
 Afterwards it will be removed in order to place the anatomical matrix.